terkelg/awesome-creative-coding/README.md

 </details>

 ## Books
-- [Generative Art: A Practical Guide](http://zenbullets.com/book.php) - A practical guide using Processing.
+- [Generative Art: A Practical Guide](http://zenbullets.com/book.php) - Practical guide using Processing.
 - [Generative Design](http://www.generative-gestaltung.de/) - Visualize, Program, and Create with Processing.
 - [The Nature of Code](http://natureofcode.com/) - Simulating natrual systems with Processing.
 - [The Book of Shaders](https://thebookofshaders.com/) - Step-by-step guide through the abstract and complex universe of fragment shaders.
-- [Programming Design Systems](https://programmingdesignsystems.com/) - A practical introduction to the new foundations of graphic design.
+- [Programming Design Systems](https://programmingdesignsystems.com/) - Practical introduction to the new foundations of graphic design.
-- [Pixel Shaders](http://pixelshaders.com/) - An Interactive Introduction to Graphics Programming.
+- [Pixel Shaders](http://pixelshaders.com/) - Interactive Introduction to Graphics Programming.
-- [Learning Modern 3D Graphics Programming](https://paroj.github.io/gltut/) - A series of tutorials on using OpenGL to do graphical rendering.
+- [Learning Modern 3D Graphics Programming](https://paroj.github.io/gltut/) - Series of tutorials on using OpenGL to do graphical rendering.
 - [Scratchapixel 2.0](http://www.scratchapixel.com/) - Learn Computer Graphics From Scratch.
-- [Programming Interactivity](http://shop.oreilly.com/product/9780596154158.do) - A Designer's Guide to Processing, Arduino, and openFrameworks.
+- [Programming Interactivity](http://shop.oreilly.com/product/9780596154158.do) - Designer's Guide to Processing, Arduino, and openFrameworks.
 - [Algorithms for Visual Design Using the Processing Language](https://www.amazon.com/gp/0470375485/) - Experiment with design problems to create 3D animations, GUIs, and more.
 - [Data-driven Graphic Design](https://www.amazon.com/dp/1472578309/) - Creative Coding for Visual Communication.
 - [Foundation HTML5 Animation with JavaScript](http://www.apress.com/us/book/9781430236658) - Everything you need to know to create animation using the HTML5 canvas.